-Under NI 58-101, a trustee is considered to be independent if he or she is independent within the meaning of section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110").
+Under NI 58-101, a trustee is considered to be independent if they are independent within the meaning of section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110").
 Pursuant to NI 52-110, an independent trustee is a trustee who is free from any direct or indirect relationship which could, in the view of our board of trustees, be reasonably expected to interfere with a trustee's independent judgment.
-Based on information provided by each trustee concerning his or her background, employment and affiliations, our board has determined that, of the eight trustees on our board, Behzad Khosrowshahi is not independent because he is our Chief Executive Officer and Ali Hedayat and Kevin Layden are not independent because of their relationships with DRI Healthcare and its affiliates.
+Based on information provided by each trustee concerning their background, employment and affiliations, our board has determined that, of the eight trustees on our board, Behzad Khosrowshahi is not independent because he is our Chief Executive Officer and the Chief Executive Officer of our manager, Ali Hedayat is not independent because he is the Executive Vice President, Finance and Strategy at our manager and because of his relationships with DRI Healthcare's affiliates, and Kevin Layden is not independent because of his relationships with DRI Healthcare's affiliates.
 Certain members of our board are also members of the board of trustees of other public companies.
 Our board has not adopted a trustee interlock policy but stays informed of other public directorships held by its members.
 Upon initial appointment and then annually thereafter, all trustees complete a conflict of interest questionnaire which includes a survey on independence.